March 29, 2013

 Post-Sandy, The Battered Rockaways Start Coming Back

-PS1’s VW Dome 2, a temporary structure, gives the Rockaway community a place to gather in and be inspired.
+PS1’s VW Dome 2 gives the Rockaway community a place to gather in and be inspired by

 Amidst all the post-Sandy commotion and the excessive media coverage, it was confusing to keep up with all that was going on, be it just a few blocks away or in the far reaches of the wide spread New York City.
 This was further compounded by media outlets scrambling to report properly on the unprecedented storm; their efforts were patchy, to say the least.
 Last week when I sat down with Local Office Architects, Walter Meyer and Jennifer Holstad to discuss their projects, I was taken aback by their description of the degree of destruction on the Rockaway Peninsula.
 But I was also positively surprised to learn of the relief efforts they described (and were intrinsically involved with, having spearheaded some of them), and some of the initiatives to bring that beleaguered community back to life.